Anatta336/vue-quote-builder/Progress.md

 I changed the scripts for adding, removing, and updating the products on a quote.
 It now locally updates the quote as soon as the button is pressed, rather than waiting for a response back from the server providing the new information.
 The quote builder screen is now much nicer to work with when using browser tools to simulate a slow connection.
 I also adjusted the frontend to make fewer GET requests when working on a quote.
 It now only requests data when a product is added or removed, not for every change in count.

+I added calculation of sub-total, VAT total, and grand total to the front end.
++28min

 ## To Do
 quote:
     sub-total, vat total and total

+Frontend, on quote there's "product" and "productInQuote" object which are similar but not the same.
+Improve that somehow?

 A "sync with server" button?
 Trigger a GET of the quote.